 If someone’s aegyo is getting on your nerves, then you might want to say:

-Now that you know the seven levels of aegyo, you can more easily recognize them when you see them.
-Of course most people don’t use a lot of the high levels of aegyo seriously except for on TV or in dramas, but the first few levels are used quite regularly.
+Now that you know the different levels of aegyo, you can more easily recognize these expressions of cuteness when you see them.
+Of course, most people don’t use a lot of the high levels of aegyo seriously except for on TV or in dramas, but the first few levels are used quite regularly.

 Which level of aegyo would you use with your partner, and which levels do you think are unacceptable in public?
 Let us know in the comments below!